pennacchi/airflow_dbt/readme.md

 cd ..

-# Adjust airflow user on linux
+## Adjust airflow user on linux
 Get your user id or create a user for airflow.
-This step is necessary because airflow will update csv files on dbt_project/seeds, so run command:
+This step is necessary because airflow will update csv files on dbt_project/seeds and need the correct permissions to do it, so run command:

 id -u

 With the result, update the variable AIRFLOW_UID on airflow/.env file

-# Set up a dbt image
+## Set up dbt image
 This creates an image that will generate a temporary container everytime we run a task on airflow related to dbt.
 Run commands:

 cd dbt_project